 Note: Categories and domains are configurable.
-(See the Oracle Enterprise Repository Administration Guide.)
+For more information, see Oracle Fusion Middleware Configuration Guide for Oracle Enterprise Repository.

 - Enter any keywords and classify the asset into one of five categories: - Raw: No assurance of quality or completeness. - Educational: To be used for educational purposes only.
-The asset may not be complete in terms of documentation, test results, or other information. - Approved: Approved for use by the registrar - Recommended: Successfully used on at least one project. - Mandated: Must be used whenever the functionality it provides is needed (This is especially relevant for Web services that access customer data, process payments, and so on). - 6.
-Click Approve.
+The asset may not be complete in terms of documentation, test results, or other information. - Approved: Approved for use by the registrar - Recommended: Successfully used on at least one project. - Mandated: Must be used whenever the functionality it provides is needed (This is especially relevant for Web services that access customer data, process payments, and so on). - Click Approve.